labex-labs/labex-cheatsheets/docs/cheatsheets/en/sklearn.md

   <BaseQuizOption value="D">The random seed</BaseQuizOption>

   <BaseQuizAnswer>
-    `n_estimators` specifies how many decision trees to include in the random forest.
+    <code>n_estimators</code> specifies how many decision trees to include in the random forest.
 More trees generally improve performance but increase computation time.
 The default is usually 100.
   </BaseQuizAnswer>
 </BaseQuiz>